Job Market Paper

 Abstract

 Negative monetary policy rates have been introduced in various advanced economies since the mid 2010s.
 Previous studies have shown that banks are hesitant to set negative deposit rates, implying losses in deposit taking that erode equity and eventually have a negative impact on the lending of capital constrained banks.
-I show in a stylized model that when banks are not constrained by their equity, equilibrium loan rates are lower under negative interest rates in the presence of a deposit ZLB (D-ZLB) than in its absence as long as banks’ net present value remains positive.
+I show that when banks are not constrained by their equity, equilibrium loan rates are lower under negative interest rates in the presence of a deposit ZLB (D-ZLB) than in its absence.
 Thus, policy rate cuts in negative territory might stimulate the economy even more than in positive territory, provided that sufficiently many banks are not capital constrained.
-In a calibrated dynamic model, the effect is large and dominates the effect due to equity erosion, with the D-ZLB leading to on average 7 bp lower loan rates when policy rates are negative.
+In a calibrated dynamic model, the effect is large and dominates the effect due to equity erosion, with the D-ZLB increasing aggregate loan supply by on average 4% when policy rates are negative.

 Accepted for Publication in Refereed Journals